questdb/questdb.io/blog/2021-05-05-questdb-release-6-0-tsbs-benchmark.md

   alt="A chart comparing the maximum throughput of four database systems, showing QuestDB hitting ingestion limits with less resources than other systems" height={324}
   src="/img/blog/2021-05-05/tsbs-benchmark-results.png"
-  title="TSBS Ingestion rate with 4 workers: Number of rows/secs for QuestDB, ClickHouse, TimescaleDB and InfluxDB" width={650}
+  title="TSBS benchmark results using 4 threads: rows ingested per second by QuestDB, InfluxDB, ClickHouse, and TimescaleDB." width={650}
 />